 Modern-day students spend most of their waking hours sharpening their minds at school, building relationships with friends and families, and pursuing a wide variety of hobbies.
 Although students tend to think of their social, academic, and physical activities as separate, these areas are quite synergistic, meaning success in one area translates to success in another.
 Conversely, ignoring one dimension of life has negative consequences on the others.
 We have discussed the importance of physical health in past blogs about sleep and nutrition, but perhaps the most important of these synergistic activities is exercise.

 It is important to stay active when it comes to maintaining physical (and mental) health.
 Exercise’s positive impact on academic performance, however, is somewhat less talked about, in spite of significant scientific evidence showing exactly that.
 As time goes on and more research becomes available, the academic benefits of a healthy exercise regime are clearer than ever.
+Exercise, be it in the form of swimming, dancing, or sports—anything could prove effective as long as it keeps the kids physically active.

 In recent years, there have been more and more studies showing that kids (and adults) who exercised for as little as 20 minutes before taking a class display marked improvements in their ability to focus.
 There are a number of possible reasons for why this might be the case.
-Some experts theorize that the physical activity stimulates circulation to the brain, making it easier for them to devote the necessary brainpower to the lessons.
+Some experts theorize that physical activity stimulates circulation to the brain, making it easier for them to devote the necessary brainpower to the lessons.
 Others say that it’s because it works excess energy out of their systems, allowing them to stay on task.
 Regardless of the underlying reasons, the fact remains that a little bit of exercise has a big impact on how well students are able to concentrate on their lessons.

 Brain Cell Development